-As expected, the INC distribution for functional CTs aligns with 0° INC with 94% of the detected objects showing in that bin, as seen in Figure 26.
-Nonfunctional CTs are seen through all INC bins up to 15° to 16°, as expected due to the propagation of INC with orbital age; see Section 3.2 Search Strategy.
-The nonfunctional CTs have one peak near 5°.
-The UCTs have a similar spread in INC bins; however, two peaks appear to be located near 6° and 12° INC. Although the indication of two peaks could signal the location of a breakup, much more data would need to be collected prior to making a definitive statement.
-The data collected in the years following may prove useful in determining the reason for the two peaks.
+As expected, the INC distribution for functional CTs aligns with near 0° INC, with 87% of the detected objects showing in that bin, as shown in Figure 28.
+Nonfunctional CTs are seen through all INC bins up to 15° to 16° , as is expected due to the propagation of INC with orbital age (see Section 3.2 for a detailed discussion).
+The UCTs have a similar spread in INC bins.
+In the 2002-2003 data, two peaks were located near 6° and 12° INC. This does not seem to be the case for the 2004-2006 data.
+One could argue a peak near 11° INC, but there is no evidence to support the two peaks seen in previous years.
+Again, this can be attributed to lack of data in previous years.
+The nonfunctional CTs do not seem to have a peak, as three INC bins show similar percentages (5° , 6° , and 10°).
+The indication of a peak in the UCT data could signal the location of a breakup; however, clustering is easier to see when a comparison of INC versus RAAN is calculated.
+Those data are shown in Section 4.9.